We're about to learn how to write a resume, but think about this, first:

 Here's a brief look at how to list education on a resume:

-We recommend skipping your GPA on your resume (grade point average), as anything but the highest of scores will only count against you.
+We recommend skipping your GPA on your resume.
+If it's not perfect, it will only count against you.

 Resume Tip: Don't lie in your resume or CV education section.
 A credit short of a diploma is not a diploma.
 Also, don't round your GPA up.
 Anyway, many business degrees don't necessarily improve job prospects.